ryanchynoweth44/AirflowExample/Docs/Notes.md

     export AIRFLOW_HOME="~/Documents/git/AirflowExample/code"
     ```

 1. Initialize the database.
-By default it will be SQLlite but in production you can use MySQL or PostgresSQL.
+By default it will be SQLite but in production you can use MySQL or PostgresSQL.
     ```
     airflow initdb
     ```